-Chemistry is one strange subject.
-It begins with a simple substance and goes above complex polymers - and, down to subatomic particles.
+Chemistry is one amazing subject.
+It begins with just an atom and rises to simple substances and then goes above complex polymers - and then again down to subatomic particles.
 I have been writing a lot recently on how to read, revise and make notes etc., to help you become a better student.
-Class notes aren't always the best solution and if you are aspiring to become a chemistry scholar one day - you must rise above the classroom notes and write your own for the change.
+Class chemistry notes aren't always the best solution and if you are aspiring to become a chemistry scholar one day - you must rise above the classroom notes and write your own chemistry notes for the change.

 First things first.
 You will need a notebook and with chemistry you will have to be extremely selective.

 Physical & general chemistry topics can be handled over ruled notebooks as these contain lesser number of equations and more tables & data.
 Ruled notebooks are easier to be tabled and are more data-friendly.
 But for overall nature, I can recommend plain-unruled notebooks even for the physical and general chemistry topics.

 I used blue pens to write the texts/articles, red to highlight stuffs and black to draw diagrams and chemical equations.
-I suggest, using three such colors to differentiate blocks and to keep your notes more colorful yet tidy.
-You may use colored pencils for diagrams, especially those which need to be in 3D - like the three-dimensional shapes of compounds etc.
+I suggest using three such colors to differentiate blocks and to keep your notes more colorful yet tidy.
+You may use colored pencils for diagrams, especially those which need to be in 3D - like the three-dimensional shapes of compounds etc..

 Reference books are very important as inputs from these can make your class notes into world class notes.
 Buy or rent reference books that are well appreciated by scholars and give those a light read.
-Reference books aren't just helpful around the note-making process but these also help you dig deeper about a topic.
+Reference books aren't just helpful around the note-making process, but these also help you dig deeper about a topic.

-Additionally keep the periodic table, your class-notes and a pencil with you.
+Additionally, keep the periodic table, your class notes and a pencil with you.

 Don't go for too many books.
 It's recommended to buy only a single book for a subject - generally the one recommended by your class teacher.
 Too many books can mess up your memorizing process and violate the instructions provided by your teacher.
 If you want to add another one to your bag, lookout for some good reference books.